 Don’t be afraid to go short, too.
 In fact, Bobby Eliot, a celebrity hairstylist whose client roster includes Amanda Seyfried and Julia Garner, is seeing a lot of layered bobs these days.
 “Think French Amélie vibe,” he tells TZR.
 The expert says for this particular cut, the layers hit the cheekbone and create different textures.
 “The perfect wash-and-go haircut!”

 “Curtain bangs with short, layered hair is definitely a trending cut right now,” Laura Polko, a celebrity hairstylist who works with Gigi Hadid and Sydney Sweeney, tells TZR.
 “I love this look because it gives a lot of flexibility when styling and looks great when hair is worn curly or straight.”

 If regular straight bangs are more your speed, celebrity hairstylist and brand founder Lee Stafford confirms a traditional style is also popular right now.
 “Bangs alongside a choppy, layered lob is truly on-trend this winter season and I am totally here for it,” the expert says.
 “Bangs and layered front pieces frame the face beautifully, especially when the hair has been waved.”

 “M.C.
 Huff came to me to cut her hair short because she was getting ready to start a film,” Gibson explains.
 The expert loves to help his artist clients come up with a hairstyle for whatever character roles they’re taking.
 “Pixie is what I thought would work [here],” he says.
 “But making sure the hair had texture and more of a matte-shiny finish.
 So STARRING Shooting Star Texture Meringue came into the picture.”
-If you’re game for a big transformation this winter, this haircut is the way to go.
+If you’re game for a big transformation this year, this haircut is the way to go.